-From the dawn of time, mankind has searched for for their place in their community, world, and universe. religion is a way of finding our true nature and our relationship with life.
+Religion is a way of finding our true nature and our relationship with life.
 Finding that the modern faiths of the world lacked what we needed.

-we looked back to our ancestors and to the religion that they practiced.
+We looked back to our ancestors and to the religion that they practiced.

 Our name for it is Ásatrú.